Get started

 IP sets

 An IP set is a way to manage groups of IP addresses.
-It can encapsulate a collection of IP addresses, CIDRs, hosts, autogroups, and other IP sets.
+It can encapsulate a collection of targets, such as IP addresses, CIDRs, hosts, autogroups, and other IP sets.
 Tailscale translates everything in the IP set to a list of IP address ranges.
 You can use the ipset syntax to create IP sets within your tailnet policy file and reference them from access control policies such as ACLs and grants.

 The primary benefit of IP sets is that they let you group multiple network parts into a single collection, enabling you to apply access control policies to the collection rather than the individual IP addresses, hosts, or subnets.